cmendible/cmendible.github.io/content/posts/2021/2021-09-13-aks-windows-node-pool-spot-virtual-machines-ephemeral-disks.md

 az aks get-credentials --resource-group $RESOURCE_GROUP --name $CLUSTER_NAME
 ```

-Verify that there are no windows VMs running.
-If you run:
+To verify that there are no windows VMs running, execute:

 ``` shell
 kubectl get nodes